oasisprotocol/oasis-core/CONTRIBUTING.md

   * Anyone else with write permissions should be able to close the issue if not addressed within a week.

+[developer documentation]: docs/index.md

 ### Contributing Documentation

 Documentation is always welcome!
 Documentation comes in several forms:

 * Code-level documentation, following language specifications.
-* Mechanism documentation, which live in `docs/` describes commonly used systems, like adding a new protocol definition, or benchmarking the system.
+* Developer and system documentation, which lives in `docs/`, describes commonly used components, protocols and testing procedures.
-* Protocol documentation, living in the [RFCs repository]( https://github.com/oasislabs/rfcs), describes protocols and architectural design.

 ### Style Guides